Why archive

 - Sponsor reads and sponsored streams: some deals ask you to keep a copy after the stream ends.

-- Art, build, and craft progress streams: the before footage is what makes the final reel work.
+- Art, build, and craft progress: the "before" footage is what makes the final reel work.

 - Podcast-style and interview streams: they often become YouTube videos, shorts, clips, or editor notes later.

-- Anniversaries, debuts, milestones, and surprise moments: you may not know they mattered until chat starts talking about them afterward.
+- Anniversaries, debuts, milestones, surprises: you may not know they mattered until chat starts talking about them afterward.

 What you can do with archived VODs